Dean’s Read 2024

 A Message from Dean Andrea Rehn

 On behalf of the faculty, staff, and students at Russell Sage, I want to welcome you!
 This summer, it is time to join the Sage community by reading the Dean’s Community Read.
-The Dean’s Community Read is a book I send to all incoming students, and share with all the faculty and staff you will meet here.
+The Dean’s Read is a book I share with all incoming students, as well as the faculty and staff you will meet here.
 When you arrive at Sage, you will all have this book in common.
 There will be events and assignments related to this book, so be sure to bring it with you.
 The theme that unites this year’s events is “Engaging Across Difference.”

 This year’s Dean’s Read is a nonfiction account of how an individual can make a difference, how communities both resist and adapt to new residents, and how sport can connect people together.
 Outcasts United, by Warren St. John, is the story of a woman who dedicates herself to helping others by spearheading the creation of a youth soccer program for refugees in the suburbs of Atlanta.
 The coach and all the players are immigrants and refugees, new Americans who are united by their shared love of soccer.
 As they play through trauma and triumph, the players, their coach, and the surrounding community struggle with the challenges of commitment to each other, the dynamics of in group bias, racism, poverty, religious differences, and the many cultural complexities and economic transformations that highly-diverse communities experience.
 Each chapter focuses on a different aspect of the topic: some chapters tell the stories of how and why particular families immigrated to the United States; other chapters describe the ways that churches, businesses, and city government impeded or adapted to the needs of new residents; and some focus on the coach and her efforts to support her players both on and off the fields.